Emerson Jarude

 Emerson Oliveira Jarude Thomaz (born November 5, 1989, in Rio Branco) is a Brazilian politician and advocate, affiliated with the New Party (NOVO).

 He holds a law degree from the Federal University of Acre (UFAC) and passed the Order of Attorneys of Brazil (OAB) exam.

-He has been elected as state deputy in 2022, before he had served as city councellor of Rio Branco since 2016.
+He has been elected as state deputy in 2022, before he had served as city councillor of Rio Branco since 2016.